 Storm water and sewerage networks are separate systems, designed differently to meet different needs.
 On average, sewer pipes are much smaller in diameter than storm water pipes.
 Sometimes rainwater can overwhelm the storm water network and spill over into the sewer system, which causes sewage to back up and may lead to overflows.

-Also, some customers have illegal connections of storm water to their Overflow Relief Valve or the stormwater diversion valves in outdoor wash bays have failed.
+Also, some customers have illegal connections of storm water to their Overflow Relief Gully (ORG) or the stormwater diversion valves in outdoor wash bays have failed.
 Townsville Water manages a Smoke Testing Program to identify any illegal connections and defects in house drains and property connections.

-Townsville Water runs a Smoke Testing Program several times a year that aims to detect illegal connections of storm water to the sewerage system and any defects in house drains.
+Townsville Water runs a Smoke Testing Program each year that aims to detect illegal connections of storm water to the sewerage network and any defects in house drains or our sewage network.

 This is an Approved Inspection Program under section 133 of the Local Government Act 2009.
 Section 134 of the Act allows authorised persons entry onto properties for this purpose, and we appreciate your assistance.
 Please note that we are not permitted to access any structure used for residential purposes.

-We will advertise any new smoke testing program in the Townsville Bulletin, and advise residents by letterbox drop the day before access is required.
+We will advertise any new smoke testing program in the Townsville Bulletin, and advise residents by letterbox drop 24 to 48 hours before access is required.
 Please ensure that any dogs are secured to allow safe entry onto your property.

-- What is a storm water diversion valve?
+What is a storm water diversion (SDR) valve?